begrif/mazing/Reference.md

 * `int wallstatusbyrc(GRID *grid, int row, int col)`
 * `int wallstatusbyid(GRID *grid, int id)`
   These return bit flags about edge and wall status of cell.
-Edges and walls use the same bits, so the results can be bitwise or'ed together for barrier status.
+Edges and walls use the same bits, so the results can be bitwise OR'ed together for barrier status.
 But edge and wall error conditions differ.
 There are also NO_WALLS and NO_EDGES bits which differ.
 See the *_WALL defines.

+* `int exitstatusbycell(CELL *cell)`
+* `int exitstatusbyrc(GRID *grid, int row, int col)`
+* `int exitstatusbyid(GRID *grid, int id)`
+  These return bit flags about exit status of cell (including up and down).
+Exits use different bits than walls and edges and can be safely OR'ed together with wall/edge status.
+There are NO_EXITS, EXIT_ERROR, and *_EXIT defines.

 * `int ncountbycell(GRID *grid, CELL *cell, int concern, int type)`
 * `int ncountbyrc(GRID *grid, int row, int col, int concern, int type)`